 - Rape as Backstory: The team suspects that the perpetrator in "Hatred" was raped when she was small.
 Her female lover was raped by an old aedophile when she was a teen (with other girls).
 He was Ms. Fialova's first victim.

 - Reasonable Authority Figure: Major Tomas Kozak.
 He's a no-nonsense and highly capable cop who is better at organizing the investigations and handling various problems and issues rather than the actual head of the department, his boss Korejs.

-- Red Herring: Used from time to time.
-For instance, in "Lab Rat", they find a suspect and everything fits together — he works in a science lab and autopsy room, seems obsessed with dead bodies, he's a relative of the woman who works in a photo lab which was identified as the origin of the lead photo, his girlfriend is missing, he rents a secluded cottage,...
-They follow him, but it turns out he's just a wierdo.
+- Red Herring: In "Lab Rat", they find a suspect and everything fits together — he works in a science lab and autopsy room, seems obsessed with dead bodies, he's a relative of the woman who works in a photo lab which was identified as the source of the lead photograph, his girlfriend is missing, he rents a secluded cottage,...
+They follow him, but it turns out he's just a weirdo.

 - A rather humorous dab at CSI: New York.
 When Plisek's is at the hospital, his fellow patient is about to watch the show on TV and says that Czech criminal investigators suck.
 Maj.
 Plisek is unimpressed.
 He thinks the patient doesn't deserve to be opposed and doesn't mention to him that he's the cream of the Czech Police.

 - Trash of the Titans: Maj.
 Vaclav Plisek's desk is always disorganized and messy.
 Maj.
 Tomas Kozak often tries to convince him to clean it.
 In episode "A Policeman to Gun Down", they have to look though a suspect's garbage.
 Kozak jokes that he's pleased that he decided to clean up.
 Surprisingly, Plisek's home is clean and cosy, even though he's an old bachelor.